OldhamMade/oldhammade.github.io/_posts/2017-07-20-slow-docker-command.md

 ---
 layout: post
-title: How to fix a hanging docker command on macOS
+title: One solution to fix a hanging docker command on macOS
-excerpt: "If executing `docker` is slow, this might be the cause."
+excerpt: "If executing `docker` is slow, this fix may help."
 category: tip
 tags:
   - macOS